sciZer0/newdiscoveries/c/README.md

 Importantly, there are Target Works and Non-Target Works.

-Target Work is Work that is the target for System to be doing while working.
+Target Work is Work that is the target for Organism to be doing while working.

-Non-Target Work is Work that isn't the target for System but is unavoidable for System to be doing while doing Target Work-- meaning is additional but unavoidable.
+Non-Target Work is Work that isn't the target for Organism but is unavoidable for Organism to be doing while doing Target Work-- meaning is additional but unavoidable.

-Target Work of System is the outside Work of System in relation of some object.
+Target Work of Organism is the outside Work of Organism in relation of some object.

-Non-Target Work is the inside Work of System that System must unavoidably be doing inside itself while doing Target Work.
+Non-Target Work is the inside Work of Organism that Organism must unavoidably be doing inside itself while doing Target Work.

-For example, for an Electric Motor (as an example of System):
+For example, for an Electric Motor (as an example of Organism):

 * Target Work is to be pushing the shaft.